 Fortunately, there is a solution to help identify and treat the primary drivers of teen suicide.
-Preliminary data shows promise for using CAMS (Collaborative Assessment and Management of Suicidality) and especially the SSF (Suicide Status Form) with suicidal teens and children, and clinical trial research is being pursued to confirm and formalize that data.
-(COVID-19’s impact on research efforts is hindering progress, but efforts are still underway.)
+Preliminary data shows promise for using CAMS (Collaborative Assessment and Management of Suicidality) in conjunction with the SSF (Suicide Status Form) with suicidal teens, young adults, and even children, and clinical trial research is being pursued to confirm and formalize that data.
+(COVID-19’s impact on research efforts caused delays, but efforts are still underway.)

 Generally speaking, the CAMS framework works very well with adolescents.
 In fact, in a recent study, the SSF has been found to work as well with teens, especially older teens, as it does with adults with just a few adjustments.

-Here are some tips, reminders, and adjustments to help achieve better results when using the CAMS framework with teens:
+Here are 9 tips and adjustments to help achieve better results when using the CAMS framework with teens:

-- More frequent breaks will help preserve attention span and keep focus clear.
+- Implement Breaks.
+More frequent breaks will help keep teens’ attention spans while increasing focus.

-- When COVID restrictions are lifted and in-person treatment resumes, if the teen is comfortable, be sure to sit next to them instead of across from them, to reinforce the idea that you’re on their side, COVID distancing protocols permitting, of course.
+- Be on Their Side.
+If the teen is comfortable, try sitting next to them instead of across from them to reinforce the idea that you’re on their side, COVID distancing protocols permitting, of course.
 For tips on working with patients during the pandemic, check out the webinar held by Dr. Moore and Dr. Jobes.

-- Be sure to allow the teen to complete the first page of the SSF themselves as you talk them through it, as encouraged in the CAMS framework will reinforce that it’s a collaborative process.
+- Get Them Involved.
+Allow the teen to complete the first page of the SSF for themself as you talk them through it.
+This participation in the CAMS framework will reinforce that it’s a collaborative process.
 Teens especially appreciate this since it gives them a feeling of control and lets them know you value their input.

 - Show Your Work.
-In the same spirit, as is standard in CAMS, allow the teen to watch as you complete page two with them.
-Teens particularly appreciate when you avoid the impression that you are “hiding” anything in your assessment – it’s a collaborative effort and information is shared between the two of you, building trust.
+In the same spirit, as is standard in CAMS, let the teen watch as you complete page two with them.
+Teens particularly appreciate when you avoid the impression that you are “hiding” anything in your assessment.
+Remember, it’s all about collaboration and shared information that builds trust.

-- As you guide the teen in identifying their top two drivers, explain what the goals and objectives of CAMS will be throughout the treatment process.
+- Set Your Objectives.
+As you guide the teen to identify their top two “drivers”, explain what the goals and objectives of CAMS will be throughout the treatment process.

 - Show How It Works.
-Explain which interventions they can use to help achieve those goals, for example, simple goals to decrease self-hate (a common driver in teens) and increase self-esteem.
+Explain which interventions they can use to help achieve those goals, for example, they can set simple goals to decrease self-hate (a common driver in teens) and increase self-esteem.

 - Show Your Expertise.
 Elements from Cognitive Behavioral Theory (CBT), Dialectical Behavioral Theory (DBT) skills, problem-solving, and interpersonal therapy can all be identified and used as interventions successfully with teens.
 Show that you’re qualified to assess and treat each patient.

 - Collaboration Comes First.
 Always work together with the teen to collaboratively write treatment and stabilization plans.
 You’re in this together.